 A Partner School will create accounts (each, an “Administrator Account”) for Licensed Users that are authorized to set up, access, and manage accounts for other Licensed Users and Student Users (each a “User Account”).

 If Partner School creates an Administrator Account, Partner School is responsible for (a) maintaining the security and confidentiality of such account and its account credentials; (b) all activities that occur under the Administrator Account; and (c) obtaining all necessary rights, permissions, or consents to access, monitor, use, or disclose any data from accounts of other Users.

-Gradient Learning reserves the right to refuse registration of or cancel a User Account or Administrator Account in our sole discretion.
+Gradient Learning reserves the right to refuse registration of or cancel a User Account or Administrator Account at our sole discretion.
 Gradient Learning is not liable for any losses by any party caused by an unauthorized use of an Administrator Account.
-Notwithstanding the foregoing, Partner School may be liable for the losses of Summit Learning or others due to such unauthorized use.
+Notwithstanding the foregoing, Partner School may be liable for the losses of Gradient Learning or others due to such unauthorized use.

 3.2 Acceptable Use of the Services